Mishpatim: Exodus chapter 23

 A Baraita taught that one day, Rabbi Eliezer employed every imaginable argument for the proposition that a particular type of oven was not susceptible to ritual impurity, but the Sages did not accept his arguments.
 Then Rabbi Eliezer told the Sages, "If the halachah agrees with me, then let this carob tree prove it," and the carob tree moved 100 cubits (and others say 400 cubits) out of its place.
 But the Sages said that no proof can be brought from a carob tree.
 Then Rabbi Eliezer told the Sages, "If the halachah agrees with me, let this stream of water prove it," and the stream of water flowed backwards.
 But the Sages said that no proof can be brought from a stream of water.
 Then Rabbi Eliezer told the Sages, "If the halachah agrees with me, let the walls of this house of study prove it," and the walls leaned over as if to fall.
 But Rabbi Joshua rebuked the walls, telling them not to interfere with scholars engaged in a halachic dispute.
 In honor of Rabbi Joshua, the walls did not fall, but in honor of Rabbi Eliezer, the walls did not stand upright, either.
 Then Rabbi Eliezer told the Sages, "If the halachah agrees with me, let Heaven prove it," and a Heavenly Voice cried out: "Why do you dispute with Rabbi Eliezer, for in all matters the halachah agrees with him!"
-But Rabbi Joshua rose and exclaimed in the words of "It is not in heaven."
-Rabbi Jeremiah explained that God had given the Torah at Mount Sinai; Jews pay no attention to Heavenly Voices, for God wrote in "After the majority must one incline."
+But Rabbi Joshua rose and exclaimed in the words of Deuteronomy 30:12: "It is not in heaven."
+Rabbi Jeremiah explained that God had given the Torah at Mount Sinai; Jews pay no attention to Heavenly Voices, for God wrote in Exodus 23:2: "After the majority must one incline."
 Later, Rabbi Nathan met Elijah and asked him what God did when Rabbi Joshua rose in opposition to the Heavenly Voice.
 Elijah replied that God laughed with joy, saying, "My children have defeated Me, My children have defeated Me!"